-Name:John IngramTitle:Independent Non-Executive ChairQualifications:AM, FAICD
+Name John Ingram

+Title Independent Non-Executive Chair

+Qualifications AM, FAICD

-John was appointed to the Board as non-executive Chair in April 2004, and was formerly Managing Director of Crane Group Limited.
-Other current directorships: Non-executive Chair of Peter Warren Automotive Holdings Limited (ASX: PWR).
+Experience and expertise John was appointed to the Board as non-executive Chair in April 2004, and was formerly Managing Director of Crane Group Limited.

+Other current directorships Non-executive Chair of Peter Warren Automotive Holdings Limited (ASX: PWR)

+Former directorships Nil

+Special responsibilities Member of the Audit and Risk Committee

+Member of the Remuneration and Human Resources Committee.

+Interests in shares 385,000